fbpx

 Yes.
 You do not have to accept any medical or midwifery care or treatment during childbirth.

-No one can make you accept care unless you do not have the mental capacity to make decisions for yourself, and this is very rare.
+No one can make you accept care unless you do not have the mental capacity to make decisions for yourself.
+This is very rare.

 Will I be referred to social services for giving birth without assistance?